Heathman Hotel: Restaurant

 The Heathman Restaurant & Bar was run by Houston, Texas-based Landry's, Inc. It was known for French-influenced Pacific Northwest cuisine, and was considered one of Portland's top restaurants, earning four stars from the Forbes Travel Guide in 2014.
 In 2003, while the restaurant was under McCormick & Schmick's management, Anthony Bourdain reported in The New York Times on a special all-offal menu at the Heathman created in his honor.

 In 2016 the restaurant was reopened as Headwaters at the Heathman, or simply Headwaters, after a 6-month renovation.
 Run by chef Vitaly Paley, Headwaters specializes in seafood and Pacific Northwest cuisine.

 In late March 2020, The Heathman Hotel, along with many other Portland hotels decided to pause operations in order to help stop the spread of COVID 19.
 As a result, Paley Hospitality moved to terminate operations of most Portland restaurant outlets, including Headwaters at the Heathman Hotel.
-The pandemic worsened through summer and travel to Portland did not resume to typical levels.
 The closure was extended into October 2020 as management reorganized and prepared to introduce health, sanitation and safety requirements expected by travelers.
 Following post covid recovery, Headwaters at the Heathman has since reopened to the public.

 Reception

-The hotel placed second in the Best Hotel category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.
+The hotel won in the Best Place to Spot Celebrities category of Willamette Weeks annual 'Best of Portland' readers' poll in 2005.
+It won in the Best Hotel category in 2007.
+It placed second and was a finalist in the same category in 2025 and 2026, respectively.